-"Characters must have certain qualities, like an oversized round face, short limbs and plump body," says economist Takuro Morinaga, an expert of popular culture.
+"Characters must have certain qualities, like an oversized round face, short limbs and plump body," said economist Takuro Morinaga, an expert on popular culture.
 "Kitty follows the basics, yet she has a strong personality."

-Innovative design and clever marketing also helped expand her fan base around the world, says Christine Yano, anthropologist and author of "Pink Globalization: Hello Kitty's Trek Across the Pacific."
+Innovative design and clever marketing also helped expand her fan base around the world, said Christine Yano, anthropologist and author of "Pink Globalization: Hello Kitty's Trek Across the Pacific."

 Hello Kitty's company, Sanrio Co., which specializes in designing and making a wide range of products in the booming "cute" business, created her as a character 40 years ago.